 VOLUNTEERING AT DESK

 Meal prep, receiving deliveries, organizing our stockroom, distributing pantry bags or dinner, hosting at our Drop-in Center: DESK has a variety of volunteer opportunities!
 Activities take place in three different locations in Downtown New Haven — 311 Temple Street, 266 State Street, and 57 Olive Street.
-DESK’s Volunteer Coordinator, Ashley, is available by email or phone to answer your questions.
-If you’d like to organize a group, please reach out to Ashley first.
+DESK’s Volunteer Coordinator, Ryan, is available by email or phone to answer your questions.
+If you’d like to organize a group, please reach out to Ryan first.

 HOST A FOOD DRIVE